How it works

 What causes pain and stiffness?

-There are many tissue types in the body that can be a source of pain.
-In the musculoskeletal system, these include joints, muscles, tendons, ligaments, bones, discs, and bursa.
-When injured these tissues become inflamed and painful.
-Chiropractors identify which tissues are inflamed and determine ways to restore these tissues to normal functioning.
+There are many different tissue types in the body that can be a source of pain.
+In the musculoskeletal system, these include synovial joints, muscles, tendons, ligaments, bones, discs, and bursa.

-Two of the most common issues we see are:
+Two of the more common contributing factors we see are stiffness and weakness.

 🔸 Stiffness